405 KAR 20:001. Definitions for 405 KAR Chapter 20.

-(41) "Land use" means specific functions, uses, or management-related activities of an area, and may be identified in combination when joint or seasonal uses occur and may include land used for support facilities that are an integral part of the use.
+(41) "Land use" means specific functions, uses, or management-related activities of an area, and could be identified in combination when joint or seasonal uses occur and could include land used for support facilities that are an integral part of the use.
 In some instances, a specific use can be identified without active management.

 (42) "Monitoring" means the collection of environmental data by either continuous or periodic sampling methods.

 (43) "Mulch" means vegetation residues or other suitable materials that aid in soil stabilization and soil moisture conservation, thus providing micro-climatic conditions suitable for germination and growth.

 (44) "Operations" is defined by KRS 350.010.